niedbalski/go-fluentbit-github-status/README.md

 This is an example plugin used to showcase how to create a simple Golang input plugin for [Fluent Bit](https://fluentbit.io).

-The article for this experiment can be found [here](https://niedbalski.dev/posts/writing-golang-fluent-bit-input-plugins/)
+The article can be found here: [https://niedbalski.dev/posts/writing-golang-fluent-bit-input-plugins/](https://niedbalski.dev/posts/writing-golang-fluent-bit-input-plugins/)

 ## Configuration